RESEARCH ASSISTANT OPPORTUNITIES!

 If you are interested in an undergraduate research assistant position, please email me.
 An application is not required, but your CV is preferred.

+Dr. Wu has authored or co-authored over 190 refereed publications, including more than 90 journal articles, and has presented his research findings at more than 100 national and international conferences and invited speaker events.
 His research focuses on a strong connection between information technology (IT) and traditional transportation research.
-His research broadly covers four major fields: 1) intelligent transportation systems (e.g., advanced traffic detection technologies, sensor data quality control, and computer vision applications), 2) data-driven large-scale transportation system analysis and optimization (e.g., freeway and arterial operations, traffic data management and mining, and traveler behavior analysis), 3) traffic safety (e.g., accident modeling, prediction, and analysis), and 4) sustainable transportation planning (e.g., transit, bicycle, and pedestrian planning, as well as climate change impacts.
+His research broadly covers four major fields: 1) intelligent transportation systems (e.g., advanced traffic detection technology, sensor data quality control, and computer vision applications), 2) data-driven large-scale transportation system analysis and optimization (e.g., freeway and arterial operations, system, traffic data management, mining, and analysis, and traveler behavior analysis), 3) traffic safety (e.g., accident modeling and analysis), and 4) sustainable transportation planning (e.g., transit, pedestrians, bikes, and climate change).

-Dr. Wu currently serves as an Associate Editor of the Transportation Research Record (TRR) and as a member of the Editorial Board for the Journal of Intelligent Transportation Systems.
+Dr. Wu currently serves as an associate editor of the Transportation Research Record (TRR) and is on the editorial board of the Journal of Intelligent Transportation Systems.
 In addition, he is a member of the Arizona Council for Transportation Innovation.

 RESEARCH INTERESTS